rodekruis/DEH-Admin-Manual/README.md

 To add, edit or remove layouts, please refer to the [EspoCRM docs](https://docs.espocrm.com/administration/layout-manager/) or the [best practises around layouts in the EspoCRM Knowledge Base](https://github.com/rodekruis/EspoCRM-knowledge-base/wiki/Best-practices#layout)

 ### Translations in Twilio Flex
-Translations of everything in Twilio Flex (so not the EspoCRM part) can currently only be [configured](https://github.com/rodekruis/RED-X-DEH/blob/main/docs/deployment/translation-twilio-flex.md) by 510.
+Translations of everything in Twilio Flex (so not the EspoCRM frame) can currently only be [configured](https://github.com/rodekruis/RED-X-DEH/blob/main/docs/deployment/translation-twilio-flex.md) by 510.
 The text of the translations can be of Twilio Flex can be found in the following [JSON](https://github.com/rodekruis/RED-X-DEH/tree/main/terraform/twilio/language-files).

 The current process to change translations text in Twilio Flex would be the following:
 1. Get the JSON for the language and translations you want changed.
 510 can assist here.